prof-biney/bank_app/README.md

 - All sensitive information is stored in environment variables, not hardcoded in the source code
 - Authentication is handled securely through Appwrite's authentication system
 - Passwords are validated for strength during registration
-- Payment processing is handled securely through Paystack
+- Payment processing is handled by the server API; PAN/CVC never touch the app and only masked/metadata are stored
 - Session management includes proper timeout and cleanup

 ## 🙏 Acknowledgements